ogrisel/codemaker/README.rst

 Implemented:

-  - sparse encoding using an existing dictionary (see `codemaker.sparse`)
+  - deterministic (optimal) sparse encoding using an existing dictionary and coordinate descent (see `codemaker.sparse`)

+Work in progress:

+  - stochastic neighbor embedding in low dim space using autoencoders

 Planned:

-  - dictionary learning using sparsity inducing autoencoders
+  - stochastic dictionary learning and approximate sparse coding using sparsity inducing autoencoders (see Ranzanto 2007)
-  - stochastic neighbor embedding in low dim space using autoencoders

 Licensing